adamAfro/fcqr/src/readme.md

 - [x] Cards can be read aloud :loud_sound: using [:speech synthesis API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) - no idea how widely it is supported.
 Setup of voices is rather custom - user can set a language for a deck and each language has it's own voice.
 Deck's could actually have their own voices but but that would complicate interface.

-- [x] import and export with :iphone: scanner or text input and clipboard
+- [x] import cards with :iphone: scanner or text input

+- [ ] export all data to file

+- [ ] import all data from file

 ## :brain: Exercise mode